 Coding Dojo is a highly acclaimed school that offers a solution through their online courses, which include a part-time bootcamp and a part-time data science course.
 These courses offer a lot to those looking to get started or to expand their skillset in software development or data science but have limited time to learn.

-In this Coding Dojo Online review, we’ll cover everything you need to know about the bootcamp’s curriculum, schedule, outcomes, and more.
+In this Coding Dojo Online review, we’ll cover everything you need to know about the bootcamp’s curriculum, schedule, tuition, outcomes, and more.

 “Not all coding bootcamps are created equal” – Coding Dojo